arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 A detailed single cell model
 ============================

-We can expand on the :ref:`single segment cell example <tutorialsimplecell>` to create a more complex single cell model, and go through the process in more detail.
+We can expand on the :ref:`single segment cell example <tutorialsinglecell>` to create a more complex single cell model, and go through the process in more detail.

 ..
 Note::